-- The pickleball equipment will be stored in a box beside the tennis shed.
+- The pickleball equipment is stored in a box beside the tennis shed.

 - Tennis Courts 1 and 2 are still available for tennis during these times.

 - Pickleball players are not tennis club members.
-Therefore if pickleball players are on the courts outside of the above times, and there are no courts open, they have to yield to tennis club members, just like non-member tennis players.
+Therefore, if pickleball players are on the courts outside of the above times, and there are no courts open, they have to yield to tennis club members, just like non-member tennis players.
 Therefore, it is a good idea to have your shoe tag with the 2023 label at the courts, in case you have to ask players to vacate a court.

 The pickleball schedule was chosen to disrupt tennis as little as possible, based on past playing patterns.
 The website will display the pickleball schedule.
-Please provide any feedback you have regarding the pickleball sessions you encounter.
+Please provide any feedback to the Executive you have regarding the pickleball sessions you encounter.

 Sign-up doubles will remain on Mon, Wed, and Fri from 10:00 to 11:30 AM.
 Jerry Dvorak has agreed to continue to coordinate this group.
 Email Jerry at email@example.com to join the group.

-Drop-in doubles from 6-8 PM won’t begin until May 3 when the weather warms up.
-This year drop-in doubles will be on Thursday nights, if the Tuesday session is rained out.
+Drop-in doubles from 6-8 PM won’t begin until May 2 when the weather warms up.
+Drop-in doubles will be on Thursday nights, if the Tuesday session is rained out.
 Drop-in doubles works just like it sounds, just drop in and you will be paired with different partners to play as long as you want.

 Call or email me if you have any questions or comments.